KTVE: History

-Programming

-Syndicated programming

-Syndicated programming on KTVE includes Entertainment Tonight, The Good Dish, Rachael Ray and Family Feud.

 News operation

 Former El Dorado Mayor Mike Dumas served the station as news writer and later as the main evening anchor, before he was elected Union County Judge and later Mayor.

-In 2006, KTVE was the winner of the Radio-Television News Directors Association's Ultimate News Makeover contest.
+In 2006, KTVE was named the winner of the Radio-Television News Directors Association's Ultimate News Makeover contest.
 The station received about $300,000 in free design, consultation, manufacturing, production and coaching.
 On the same day that the station revealed its new set, it dropped the longstanding "Region 10" brand in favor of "NBC10".
 This news set and graphics package remained in use until the station began broadcasting its local news in HD in 2012.

 In early 2012, KTVE began airing its newscasts in high definition (studio cameras are not HD; only those in the field are HD).
-When this occurred, the station upgraded its set and graphics and changed its news theme from Stephen Arnold's "The Rock" to "Evolution."
+When this occurred, the station upgraded its set and graphics and changed its news theme from Stephen Arnold's "The Rock" to "Evolution".
 In June 2012, sister station KTAL in Shreveport made the same move.

 On April 2, 2012, KTVE debuted a half-hour midday newscast titled Arkansas Today, airing weekdays at noon; produced by Little Rock sister station KARK-TV (anchor Mallory Hardin and meteorologist/co-host Greg Dee also appear on KARK's weekday morning newscast) and broadcast in high definition, the statewide newscast also features news stories filed by reporters from all four Nexstar-owned NBC stations serving Arkansas as well as a sports segment produced by Fayetteville sister station KNWA-TV, focusing on University of Arkansas athletics, called Razorback Nation.
 KTVE also provides a weather insert for southern Arkansas during the broadcast.
 In addition to airing on KTVE, KNWA and KARK, the program is also simulcast on KTAL-TV in Shreveport–Texarkana (the coverage areas of KTVE and KTAL include several counties in southern Arkansas [fourteen in KTVE's viewing area, ten in KTAL's], though both stations primarily serve parts of northern Louisiana).